hugomrdias/dotfiles/README.md

 ## OS X Defaults

-My favorite part of this repo is the [set-defaults](.macos) script for OS X.
+My favorite part of this repo is the [.macos](.macos) script for OS X.

 ## Resources